Table Of Contents

 Climate Risks/National Catastrophes and Resilience

-NAIC members will work to close climate-risk-related protection gaps by raising awareness of coverage needs offered.
+NAIC members will work to close climate-risk-related protection gaps by pushing for pre-disaster mitigation efforts and creating new tools and resources for regulators.

 Use of AI by Insurers and Cyber Risk

-To ensure regulation keeps pace with new technologies and privacy concerns, the NAIC’s agenda includes facilitating educational and engagement opportunities, researching and monitoring trends and completing the development of the Cybersecurity Event Response Plan.
+To ensure regulation keeps pace with new technologies and privacy concerns, the NAIC’s agenda includes facilitating educational forums, resources and materials, researching and monitoring trends tied to cyber-related model laws and developing regulatory guidance and standards for AI, data privacy and other cyber risks.

 Insurer Financial Oversight and Transparency